How It Works

 The Group Chair

-- Conducts confidential One-on-One mentoring/listening sessions with each member on a quarterly basis.
+- The Executive Mentor conducts confidential One-on-One mentoring/listening sessions with each member on a quarterly basis.

 - Identifies agenda items for full group input based on the One-on-One discussions.